c0mm4nd/defiet/README.md

 You can `cp input.example.yml input.yml` and `code input.yml` to start easy edit.

 `-p` flag will enable fetching **each protocol** data in **parallel**.

+## Tools

+### CSV to Mongo

+### Fusion

+We now support the aggregate mode and an eval mode.
+For example, take a look at [Aave](./fusion_configs/Aave.yml).

+All items starting with a $ will be aggregated into the aggregate mode.
+For more information about the lookup operator in Aave, please refer to: https://www.mongodb.com/docs/manual/reference/operator/aggregation/lookup/

+In the eval mode, the entire content will be wrapped in the "this" variable, and you can perform calculations using Python expressions.